rajadain/astro.tuhinanshu.com/src/content/blog/2023-10-30-monkeys-slaw.md

 and thirteen slices of ham.

 A carton of milk that could be bad
-and pepperjack that's now blue.
+and pepperjack that’s now blue.
 An apple, a pear, a gummy bear,
 and a bottle of used up glue.